MukitCSTE/UVicSENG360Labs/lab03/index.md

 `seng360sftp`

+- If that doesn't work, you may sftp to the same server in Part 1.

 Again, have Wireshark on one computer and the (S)FTP client on the other computer.

 Start capturing network traffic with Wireshark while your partner is connecting to the SFTP server.

 - The username and password is the same as your machine's login (if you used b1xx to login, it's b1xx for the ftp server as well)

-Use command line to login - something like this: `sftp username@seng360sftp`.
+Use command line to login - something like this: `sftp seng360sftp`.
 Stop capturing the network traffic after you login.

 Investigate the traffic you have captured.
 Can you find the password in the traffic?
 What happened?
 How was the secure channel established?